 - Pay by cheque, cash or debit at any Access PEI location

-- Pay on-line using internet banking offered by your bank or credit union
+- Pay on-line using internet banking bill payment services offered by your bank or credit union

 - Send a cheque by mail addressed to: Province of Prince Edward Island, Department of Finance, PO Box 880, Charlottetown, PE C1A 7M2

 - Drop off a cheque at the payment drop box or at the Taxation and Property Records front counter located at 95 Rochford Street, 1st Floor Shaw South, Charlottetown

 What happens if I do not pay my property charges on time?

 Property tax accounts in arrears will be charged one percent (1%) interest per month calculated on a daily basis.

 If property taxes and charges are in arrears for 15 months or longer the property owner will receive a Notice of Liability to Tax Sale.
 Information on the Notice of Liability to Tax Sale and its impact on the property owner can be found in the Property Tax Bulletin - Notice of Liability to Tax Sale Bulletin.